hpion/CardFlipping/README.md

 The status of cards as face up or face down is accounted for by the program.

 Input
-Input should be provided as an 'input.txt' file in the same directory as the executable.
+Input should be provided as an 'input.txt' file in the same directory as the batch file.
 Cards should be entered as a three character string, the first character should be either 'U' or 'D' and indicates whether the card is face up or face down, the second character should be 'C', 'D', 'H', or 'S' and indicates the suit of the card, the third character should be an integer from 2 to 9, or 'T', 'J', 'Q', 'K', or, 'A' for tens, jacks, queens, kings, or aces respectively.